 Another tip, create a space in your home dedicated to your meditation practice.
 Your body will start to associate the space with “it’s time to meditate.”

-Meditation is the bread and butter to my life!
-Its improved so many areas of my life, and who would have guessed it all started in one of my frat meetings!
+Meditation has improved so many areas of my life, and who would have guessed it all started in one of my frat meetings!
 Life has a funny way of showing us where to go.
 If you feel meditation is where your heart is leading you, I hope you find this article to be helpful in learning how to start a meditation practice!